 San Diego is located near the Mexican border, so it’s no surprise that many believe that the best cuisine is found right outside the country.
 If you’re craving authentic Mexican dishes, head south of the border to eat some tacos de carnitas (meat tacos).
 They’re usually served fresh off a griddle, grilled on corn tortillas, and topped with tomatoes, lettuce, onions, and cilantro.

 The famous Baja California Sur region is also worth visiting, especially if you have an interest in fishing.
 There are several great locations around the state where you can try out your luck.
 Some of the best spots include Puerto Los Cabos, Rosarito Beach, Puerto Nizuc, and Bahia Tortugas.

 Stargazing at Palomar Observatory

-One of the best things to do in San Diego is visit the Palomar Observatory.
+One of the best things to do in San Diego visits the Palomar Observatory.
 Founded in 1949, this observatory is not only famous for hosting events but also thanks to its incredible views.
 Each night, guests can attend a free star show while taking in the stunning view of the Pacific Ocean.
 During the summer months, visitors will find the sky dark enough to let them see thousands of stars without any light pollution.

 If you’d rather stay inside the observatory, check out the planetarium or even rent a dome theater.
 One thing is certain, though — whether you choose to experience nature up close or through a computer screen, Palomar Observatory offers a truly magical view of our universe.